-You know that feeling when you are completing a jigsaw puzzle only to find that a piece is missing?It’s a devastating moment.
+You know the feeling of completing a jigsaw puzzle only to find a piece is missing?It’s a devastating moment.
 Your stomach turns just a little.
-All that work, all that effort, all that anticipation of a final outcome.
-A completed picture was the awaiting reward but it’s been snatched away from you!Chronic and complex illness is so often … Continue reading Looking For The Missing Piece Of The Puzzle
+So much work, so much effort.
+So much anticipation of revealing a beautiful picture and this awaiting reward has been snatched away from you!Chronic and complex illness is so often … Continue reading Looking For The Missing Piece Of The Puzzle

 You would be forgiven for thinking this is a Valentine’s Day post given the title I’ve chosen.
 Please rest assured it’s not.
 It’s a continuation of my musings about acceptance being the gateway to a new life.
 Acceptance is not a sad resignation, it’s the pathway to peace, happiness and freedom from prolonged grief.
 For me … Continue reading Loves and Losses

 We all make decisions every day.
 Big decisions, small decisions.
 Some we are aware of and some are just automatic.
 When I had reasonable health, I would spend my days making business and personal decisions without much effort.
 Some might have kept me awake at night but not many.
 I never had to think about … Continue reading The Most Important Decision When Living With Chronic Illness